 Robin and Jane Cannon purchased Newton House and 60 acres of gardens and grounds in 2007.
 It was in a very sorry state of decay and during the ten year restoration project every square inch of the house and outbuildings and every square yard of the grounds have been lovingly restored.
 The walled gardens now grow a large variety of flowers for cutting, herbaceous borders to enjoy and many botanicals including exciting and colourful edible flowers for cocktails!

-Our delicious gin was originally distilled in Henrietta, a 60 litre copper still and was located in the old dairy of the house.
-The distillery has now been relocated into the old carpenter’s workshop in the grounds of Newton House affording the distilling team greater space to distill, bottle and label, and with the recent arrival of three new 60 litre copper stills, called Unity, Liberty and Hope we are able to produce up to 210 bottles per distillation.
+Our delicious gin was originally distilled in Henrietta, a 60 litre copper still, located in a small distillery in the old dairy of the house.
+The distillery has now been relocated into the carpenter’s workshop in the grounds of Newton House affording the distilling team greater space to distil, bottle and label, in the new copper stills, which are called Unity, Liberty and Hope.

 A huge effort goes into ensuring the consistency of every distillation.
 The result is pure nectar…. flavours of garden freshness, subtle nuances of ancient botanicals and delightful surprises for your taste buds.

 Robin and Jane Cannon have for many years enjoyed Jazz at Ronnie Scotts and GIN wherever they can find it!
 They decided to share both loves and launched Gin and Jazz evenings at The Bespoke Gin House, formerly the stable and coach house, at their Jacobean Manor House, in 2017.
 The Gin and Jazz evenings have proved to be hugely popular.
 Please subscribe to our mailing list and you will receive notification as soon as new dates are released.